jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 on earth, and the like of it with it, they would redeem themselves with it from the terrible suffering on the Day of Resurrection.
-But there will appear to them from Allah what they never anticipated.
+But there will appear to them from Enki what they never anticipated.
 48. There will appear to them the evils of their deeds, and they will be surrounded by what